soft-daisy/utility/README.md

 🖥️ Designed for older PCs

-NGT Windows Optimizer was made with low-end hardware in mind.
+This Windows Optimizer was made with low-end hardware in mind.

 It has been developed and tested on an older AMD E-450 system, so the goal isn't to throw unnecessary features into the optimizer — it's to make Windows feel lighter and more responsive.